List of Sanrio characters: Gudetama (2013)

-Gudetama (ぐでたま, Gudetama) is a Sanrio character who debuted in 2013.
+Gudetama (ぐでたま) is a Sanrio character who debuted in 2013.
 The character is an anthropomorphized egg yolk whose main trait is laziness.
 Designed by a Sanrio designer who goes by the name Amy, real name Emi Nagashima (永嶋 瑛美).
 The name Gudetama is derived from the Japanese words for lazy (ぐでぐで, gudegude) and egg (たまご, tamago).
 Gudetama is often depicted reclining on an egg white or as an ingredient in a Japanese dish.
 The character debuted following a contest run by Sanrio to introduce new characters based on Japanese food, in which Gudetama came second to Kirimichan.
 There have been a number of Gudetama themed pop-up cafes serving egg-related dishes in Japan.
 Gudetama merchandise is also available, ranging from stationery to confectionery to toys.

 There are two Japanese video games with Gudetama on the Nintendo 3DS, released in 2015 and 2016, and a Gudetama-themed Tamagotchi from 2017.
 The mobile game Gudetama Tap! was released in 2019 and is a casual collecting game.
 A series of animated Gudetama shorts were aired daily on the Japanese channel TBS between 2014 and 2020.
-Each episode of the series is only about one minute long, and as of 2019 there were over 1200 episodes.
+Each episode of the series is only about one minute long, and as of 2019, there were over 1200 episodes.
 In December 2022, a live-action/CGI hybrid series called Gudetama: An Eggcellent Adventure was released to Netflix worldwide with a total of 10 episodes.
 The series involves Gudetama and the chick character Shakipiyo searching across Japan for their mother.
 As of 2019, Gudetama was Sanrio's third most profitable character, behind Hello Kitty and My Melody.